Feyerabend/vm/debug/README.md

 The `dvmtest.py` file contains a suite of tests designed to validate the functionality of the VM.
-Each test focuses on specific operations or scenarios to ensure the VM handles them correctly.
+Each test focuses on specific operations or scenarios to ensure the VM handles them accordingly.
+But they are only tests, they do not verify that the vm is always correct.
+For that we would have to prove them somehow -- which will not be done here.
 The tests include: arithmetics, division by zero, logical and comparison operators, arrays, function calls.